Dmitry Shorin: Biography

-Studied at the graphic arts department of the Gorky Pedagogical Institute in Omsk (1987–1988), at the Academy of Public Services in Omsk, specializing in costume design (1988–1990).
-Then he continued his education at the Academy of Public Services in St. Petersburg in the same area (1990–1992).
+Shorin studied at the graphic arts department of the Gorky Pedagogical Institute in Omsk (1987–1988) and at the Academy of Public Services in Omsk, specializing in costume design (1988–1990).
+He continued his education at the Academy of Public Services in St. Petersburg (1990–1992).

 In 1993 he joined the Association of Artists “Free Culture” of Art Center “Pushkinskaya, 10”.

+Shorin has had over 70 exhibitions in Russia, Europe and America.
+He participated in the 1st and 3rd Moscow Biennale of Contemporary Art, the 55th Venice Biennale, HangART-7 in Salzburg, and art shows in Kyiv, Madrid, Athens, Vienna, Miami, Paris and London.

+His works are on permanent display in the State Russian Museum, the Moscow Museum of Modern Art, and Erarta, and have been presented in numerous museum and personal collections.

-Since 1999, his work has been exhibited at auctions at Sotheby's and Phillips de Pury.
+His paintings have been auctioned at major international auction houses such as Sotheby's (Sotheby's 2020, Sotheby's 2021) and Phillips de Pury.

-In 2008 he became the youngest artist awarded with a solo exhibition at the Marble Palace of the State Russian Museum.
+In 2008 he held a solo exhibition at the Marble Palace of the State Russian Museum.
 In 2009 he was nominated for the Kandinsky Prize in the category "Project of the Year".
 In 2013 his project “I believe in angels” was presented at the 55th Venice Biennale.

-Dmitry had over 70 exhibitions in Russia, Europe and America.
-He participated in 1st and 3rd Moscow Biennale of Contemporary Art, 55th Venice Biennale, HangART-7 in Salzburg, art shows in Kyiv, Madrid, Athens, Vienna, Miami, Paris and London.

-His works are on permanent display in State Russian Museum, Moscow Museum of Modern Art, Erarta and presented in numerous museum and personal collections.
-His paintings were auctioned at major international auction houses such as Sotheby's and Phillips de Pury.

-Auction results Sotheby's 2020, Sotheby's 2021.

-In 2013 four sculptures from Dmitry Shorin's project named I Believe in Angels were placed in Terminal 1 of Pulkovo Airport in Saint Petersburg.
-The glass fiber figures of angels with airplanes' wings decorate the departure hall.
-His other work created in collaboration with a musician Sergei Shnurov was relocated to Pulkovo in 2014.
+In 2013, four glass fiber figures of angels with airplanes' wings from his project "I Believe in Angels" were placed in the departure hall of Terminal 1 of Pulkovo Airport in Saint Petersburg.

+His work created in collaboration with a musician Sergei Shnurov was relocated to Pulkovo in 2014.